dtang-1/Mini-Project1/README.md

 To merge, Open the terminal, change the current working directory to your local project and check the branch you wish to merge to.
 If there any conflicts, resolve them before merging.

 Checkout: Checks out of the repository to the $GITHUB_WORKSPACE so the workflow can access the repository.
+To checkout, click "clone or download" and click "Clone with HTTPS."
+From there, open Git Bash to change the current working directory to where you want the cloned directory and type Git Clone and paste.

 Push: sends committed changes to a remote repository on GitHub.
 Useful for when a user changes something locally they may want to push them so others can access those changes.
+To push, use the command "git push" to push commits made on your local branch to a remote repository.

 Pull: A user fetches in changes and merges them.
 Useful for updating local copies so other people are up to date with their copies.
 Remote Add/Remove/Show: The version of something on a server that can be connected to other clones so they can be synced.
+To pull, click on "pull request" and pick the branch you wish to merge and add a title/description.

 Status: part of a status check which is an external process that runs each commit in a repository.
 Master Branch: The default branch in a repository.
 Used as the main branch for projects.